peterkuma/masters-thesis/chapters/05_overview-of-acraneb2.md

 ACRANEB2 is currently available as an optional radiation scheme in the NWP model ALADIN of the RC LACE[^rc-lace] community.

-[^rc-lace]: Regional Cooperation for Limited Area modeling in Central Europe (\url{http://www.rclace.eu/}).
+[^rc-lace]: Regional Cooperation for Limited Area Modelling in Central Europe (\url{http://www.rclace.eu/}).

 Operation Overview